semanticarts/undefined-concepts-tool/README.md

 ## Usage

-The command takes to arguments context and a focus graph.
+The command takes two arguments context and a focus graph.
 The context should include all of the ontology files that are imported by the focus graph.
 These files can all be in a directory, or specified individually.
 For example imagine a structure: